ideal-lab5/idn-docs/docs/getting_started/quick_start.md

 ### For Parachain Developers

-Use our lightweight integration to inject verifiable randomness into your Polkadot/Substrate runtime.
+Use our lightweight integration to manage VRaas subscription that inject verifiable randomness into your Polkadot/Substrate runtime.
 Your chain can use this for:

 - Leader election
 - Verifiable shuffling